Global Head of Editorial

 First Verse (0:26-0:57)

 When Adele’s vocals join in, they are positioned squarely in the centre of the two guitars.
 One way expert listeners assess sound is by evaluating the spatial arrangement of a song.
-You can think of it like a giant cinema screen, with a character in the centre and supporting cast members at the edges.
+You can think of it like a giant movie screen, with a character in the centre and supporting cast members at the edges.
 With “Lovesong,” the spatial arrangement of the guitars and vocals is clearly defined.

 The song should sound natural—as if you were in the same room as the musicians playing live.
 Without audio effects like reverb or distortion altering the guitars and vocals, you can more easily appreciate their tone and character.